 The recipient of the Art Scholarship is required to do the following:

-Be an active member in Art Club (regular attendance required) This involves becoming an officer for Art Club.
+Be an active member in Art Club, or Pottery Club (regular attendance required) This involves becoming an officer for the Art or Pottery Club.
+Art Scholars may also participate in Photography Club.

-Be an active member in Stage Crew (regular attendance required) This involves assisting with the set design, construction, and painting for the school musical production each year.
+Be an active member in Stage Crew (regular attendance required).
+This involves assisting with the set design, construction, and painting for the fall musical or spring drama production each year.
 It also involves working back stage during performances with set changes, and possibly lights and sound.

-Help with the general running of the art program (assist Mrs. Hohenstein with bulletin boards and maintaining the art room)
+Help with the general running of the art program (assist Ms. Hohenstein with bulletin boards and maintaining the art room)

-Complete a major art work to be displayed in the Spring Arts Festival (this project is above and beyond regularly assigned class projects)
+Complete a major artwork to be displayed in the Spring Arts Festival (this project is above and beyond regularly assigned class projects) Attend the Spring Arts Festival event evening.